-Safe Streets is a public health campaign to reduce shooting and homicides in several East Baltimore communities, where homicide is one of the greatest risk factors for teenagers and young adults, ages 14-25.
+Safe Streets is a public health and safety campaign to reduce shootings in several Baltimore communities, where homicide is one of the greatest risk factors for teenagers and young adults, ages 14-25.
 Living Classrooms operates two Safe Streets sites in the McElderry Park and Belair-Edison neighborhoods of East Baltimore.
 The core strategy of Safe Streets is to engage community stakeholders in planning and carrying out community activities, public responses to shootings and homicides, and mobilization of residents to take the streets back from criminals and gangs.
 Living Classrooms, the Baltimore City Mayor’s Office of Criminal Justice, and Baltimore service organizations and religious communities have created a coalition to put this organized strategy into action.

 In addition, Safe Streets employs Outreach Workers to go into the community and mediate disputes before they escalate to violence while simultaneously recruiting troubled or adjudicated youth to be a part of the program.
 Outreach Workers provide appropriate connections and referrals to clients including but not limited to GED and job-training programs, professional counseling (individual and family), transitional housing, and health and family services.
-The Outreach Workers have ties to the neighborhoods in which they work and are therefore able to establish rapport with these high risk individuals, provide support services, and connect high risk clients to positive alternatives.
+The Outreach Workers have ties to the neighborhoods in which they work and are therefore able to establish rapport with high-risk individuals, provide support services, and connect youth and young adults to positive alternatives.

 Number of successful conflict mediations in 2018.

 The number of homicides within the Safe Streets East zone in 2018 out of 309 homicides in Baltimore City.